ConorStokes/ConorStokes.github.io/_posts/2015-01-01-introducing-bitables.md

 You can call this a thought experiment, because as I can imagine lots of different use cases for bitables, I have not had time yet to adequately explore them.
 However, preliminary benchmarks indicate that writing out a bitable is fast enough that they can be used for relatively dynamic structures, not just static ones.
 Some potential uses would be:

  - A lucene like inverted index (with segments and merging), when combined with something like [roaring bitmaps](http://roaringbitmap.org/).
- -  A de-amortized log structured COLA like structure (with bitables at deeper levels and the higher levels stored in memory),
+ - A de-amortized log structured COLA like structure (with bitables at deeper levels and the higher levels stored in memory).
  - A static index where range or prefix searches are required.

 Merging bitables is quite a quick operation, so they are suitable many places large SSTables would be used.